ZivaVatra/ArduLCD/README.md

 # Beginnings

-As time goes on, it is harder and harder to connected HD44780 LCDs to computer systems.
-It used to be that every computer had a parallel port, and you just wired it up there.
-However fewer and fewer machines have parallel ports, and in some cases the software won't work (e.g. lcdproc on FreeBSD locks up if you try to use the parallel port).
+As time goes on it is harder and harder to connected HD44780 LCDs to computer systems.
+It used to be that every computer had a parallel port and you just wired it up there.
+However fewer and fewer machines have parallel ports and in some cases the software won't work (e.g. lcdproc on FreeBSD locks up if you try to use the parallel port).

-So having bought an arduino, and realising how cheap and powerful it was, I thought it would be a good fit for a LCD to USB interface.
-It is also a relatively simple first project.
+So having bought an Arduino and realising how cheap and powerful it was, I thought it would be a good fit for a LCD to USB interface.
+It is also a relatively simple first project to learn with.

 # Design